We are in need of a title sponsor prior to confirming and posting a 2015 schedule.

 The world of "Pocket Bikes" or "Minimotos" is huge and quite varied.
 You can get anything from a $200 machine that is good just to put around the driveway... all the way up to a $7000 machine made in Italy and fully ready to race.
 For beginner racers, we allow pretty much any machine because the focus is just to get the rider going and get their feet wet so to speak.
 You can check out our rule book to see what machines are allowed in the Minimoto Beginner class.

 However, for the Minimoto Junior, Pro, Unlimited and Vet, there are pretty specific engine configurations that are required.
-The rule book has it all laid out, but its always best to call us at (775) 410 3645 to go over what bikes/engines will work for your situation.
+The rule book has it all laid out, but its always best toin touch with us at firstname.lastname@example.org to go over what bikes/engines will work for your situation.

 Frequently Asked Questions